koenrane/KR-new-site/content/understanding-and-controlling-a-maze-solving-policy-network.md

 Alex had a hunch that if he moved the positive numbers in channel 55, he'd move the mouse in the maze.
 (In a fit of passion, he failed to book predictions before finding out.)
 As shown in the introduction, that's exactly what happens.

-<video autoplay loop muted playsinline><source src="https://assets.turntrout.com/static/images/posts/vyflftmbwgl7jmbaeimm.webm" type="video/webm">
+<video autoplay loop muted playsinline><source src="https://assets.turntrout.com/static/images/posts/vyflftmbwgl7jmbaeimm.mp4" type="video/mp4; codecs=hvc1">
-<source src="https://assets.turntrout.com/static/images/posts/vyflftmbwgl7jmbaeimm.mp4" type="video/mp4"></video>
+<source src="https://assets.turntrout.com/static/images/posts/vyflftmbwgl7jmbaeimm.webm" type="video/webm"></video>

 To understand in mechanistic detail what's happening here, it's time to learn a few more facts about the network.
 Channel 55 is one of 128 residual channels at a `ResidualAdd` layer halfway through the network.